 Model as a table

-The insights gained from this work, especially from the model, can be used to analyze the transparency of a specialty coffee value chain in practice.
-This offers the opportunity to compare different value chains and make decisions based on this.
+Through the insights gained from this work, particularly the model, it is possible in practice to analyze how transparent a specialty coffee value chain is.
+This offers the opportunity to compare different value chains and make decisions based on them.

-However, the interpretation and, in particular, the generalization of the results should be approached with caution, given that, on the one hand, the number of roasters and consumers surveyed was small.
-On the other hand, due to the coronavirus pandemic and the limited access to producers and coffee traders, these could not be interviewed.
-Thus, the results of this study are presented only from the perspective of the parties in the consuming country.
-Consequently, the part of the value chain up to and including logistics is not represented.
+However, the interpretation and especially the generalization of the results must be done with caution, as, on the one hand, the number of roasters and consumers interviewed was small.
+On the other hand, due to the Corona pandemic and the difficult access to producers and coffee traders, these could not be interviewed.
+Thus, the results of the work are only from the perspective of the parties in the consuming country.
+Consequently, the part of the value chain up to and including logistics is not depicted.

-In the future, the results of this study should be verified with a larger number of respondents, and the developed model adapted accordingly.
-Furthermore, it should be examined whether the model can also be applied to coffee value chains below 80 quality points.
-Cocoa processing has shown that the living income can be of great importance, as it puts transparently communicated prices into context.
-Against this background, future research should investigate the level of living income for coffee producers in each region.
+In the future, the results of this work should be reviewed with a larger number of respondents and the established model adjusted accordingly.
+Furthermore, it should be investigated whether the model can also be applied to coffee value chains with less than 80 quality points.
+Cocoa processing has shown that a living income can be of great importance, as it puts transparently communicated prices into context.
+Future research should therefore investigate what a living income for coffee producers in each region looks like.